Rose Wilder Lane: Freelance writing career

 Lane's occasional work as a traveling war correspondent began with a stint with the American Red Cross Publicity Bureau in post-World War I Europe.
+In 1922 and 1923, Lane worked in publicity with Near East Relief, a humanitarian organization, touring Armenia and Turkey.
+In January 1923, Lane worked discreetly with Mabel Evelyn Elliott, a physician who worked with American Women's Hospital and Near East Relief.
+Together they wrote a memoir that combined their experiences in Armenia and Turkey and Lane's research into Armenian history.
+Lane's name did not appear on the cover of Elliott's book Beginning Again at Ararat, but the book's contract, held in the archives of Baker Publishing Group, revealed the collaboration.
+The book was republished in 2025 as Children of Ararat, the intended title of the book.

-She would continue with the Red Cross through 1965, reporting from Vietnam at the age of 78 for Woman's Day magazine to provide "a woman's point of view".
+Lane continued with the American Red Cross through 1965, reporting from Vietnam at the age of 78 for Woman's Day magazine to provide "a woman's point of view".
 She traveled extensively in Europe and Asia as part of the Red Cross.
 In 1926, Lane, Helen Dore Boylston and their French maid traveled from France to Albania in a car they had named Zenobia.
 An account of the journey called Travels With Zenobia: Paris to Albania by Model T Ford was published in 1983.
 Lane became enamored with Albania and lived there for several long periods during the 1920s, spaced between sojourns to Paris and her parents' Rocky Ridge Farm in Missouri.
 She informally adopted a young Albanian boy named Rexh Meta ([rɛd͡ʒ mɛta]), who she claimed saved her life on a dangerous mountain trek.
 She later sponsored his education at Cambridge University.
 He served in the Albanian government and was imprisoned for over thirty years by both the Italian fascists and the Albanian communists, dying in Tirana in 1985.